camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 the Connector.
 :::

+#### Use the request

 A response expression can be used to return data after the webhook has been invoked.
-You can use FEEL to return the body, headers, and the HTTP status to the client invoking the Webhook Connector endpoint.
+You can use FEEL to return the request body, headers, and the HTTP status to the client invoking the Webhook Connector endpoint.

 For example, given a webhook request with the payload body: